Determinant/mpd_trigger/README.rst

 to achieve this little but convenient functionality.
 Although there is mpd-hiss_, it has quite a number of dependencies and is written in Python with several separated files.
 I think such a simply little desire should not be as complicated as this.
-Even though I love programming in Python, that project may still need to polished to be flexible and easy to deploy (But it is a good project anyway).
+Even though I love programming in Python, that project may still need to polished to be flexible and easy to deploy (but it is a good project nevertheless).
 Being different from it, this project tends to lightweight and simple but as extensible as it can, but in the end, should be simple.
 After all, a simple task deserves a simple solution.
 Now the code is written in C in a single file and highly portable.
 It uses "patterns" to generate a command once MPD state is being changed and pipe it into a pre-selected shell.
 During the execution, it consumes few resources and imposes little overhead.

 How to Use?
 -----------